How Section 75 protects your credit card purchases

 What does Section 75 cover?

-Credit card protection can in the following scenarios:
+Credit card protection can help in the following scenarios:

 If an item you’ve bought arrives faulty or damaged and you can’t get a refund or replacement through the retailer

-Your item arrives and doesn’t match the product description
+Your item arrives and doesn’t match the product description.
+This is deemed to be 'misrepresentation' on the seller's part.

 Your item isn’t delivered but you’ve still been charged

 You pay a deposit using your credit card on a single item, for example, a TV or holiday.
-You also still receive purchase protection on the full item, not just the deposit
+Even if you complete the full payment with your debit card, you still receive purchase protection on the full item, not just the deposit

 What does Section 75 not cover?

-It’s important to know the limitations of Section 75.
+It’s important to know the limitations of Section 75 and your eligibility.
 Here’s what isn’t covered:

 If you used a third-party provider to pay instead of buying directly.
 Third-party payment providers like PayPal will usually offer their own payment protection scheme, and third-party holiday providers should come with specific holiday protection